NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/ARinSlicer/README.md

 - Jean-Christophe Fillion-Robin (Kitware, USA)
 - Simon Drouin (École de Technologie Supérieure , Montreal , Canada)

-# Project Description
+## Project Description
 Up to date, there has been a lack of software infrastructure to connect 3D Slicer to any augmented reality (AR) device.
 This project presents a novel connection approach using Microsoft HoloLens 2 and OpenIGTLink.
-This project has been developed in collaboration of (Universidad Carlos III de Madrid)[https://biig-igt.uc3m.es/augmented-reality/] (Madrid, Spain) and Perk Lab in Queen's University.
+This project has been developed in collaboration of [Universidad Carlos III de Madrid](https://biig-igt.uc3m.es/augmented-reality/) (Madrid, Spain) and Perk Lab in Queen's University.
 The current solution is implemented in a 3 elements system.
 It is composed by A Microsoft HoloLens 2 headset, the Unity software, and the 3D Slicer platform.

 ## Objective
 Create a universal module in 3D Slicer that sends all types of messages via OpenIGTLink.

-## Approach and Plan
+# Approach and Plan
 1. 3D Slicer creates an OpenIGTLink server.
 2. Unity, containing the AR application, creates an OpenIGTLink client that connects to the server.
 3. When the application is executed in the Unity editor, it starts sending and receiving messages from 3D Slicer.
-Simultaneously, it streamed the app to Microsoft HoloLens 2 using Holographic Remoting.
+Simultaneously, it wirelessly streams the app to Microsoft HoloLens 2 using Holographic Remoting.